 Water pressure is a little harder to analyze since manufacturers aren’t always super-transparent about it.
 In short, pounds per square inch (or PSI) is the conventional unit of measurement for water pressure.

 Ideally, you’ll want a shower with a PSI of 60 at most.
 This is the sweet spot between “strong enough to get the gunk off of you” and “gentle enough for your clothes or dishes”.
-For reference, be sure to compare your portable shower to your water flow back home.
+For reference, be sure to compare your pressure to your water flow back home.

 Ability to Heat Water